ESIGELEC Kubernetes 2025 Recap

 One knowledge, learned 3 times.

 In this module, I tried to teach each important knowledge 3 times.
-The piece of knowledge is firstly described in the lecture using definitions, examples, and diagrams.
+The concept is first introduced in the lecture through definitions, examples, and diagrams.
 Then, the knowledge is practiced through the lab session.
-It is usually represented as a task to develop a new feature or to troubleshoot a predefined problem.
-Finally, we recall the same concept at the beginning of the next chapter during the lab correction.
+It is typically represented as a task to develop a new feature or to troubleshoot a predefined problem.
+Finally, we recall the concept at the beginning of the next chapter during the lab correction.
+By doing so, students can understand the definition of the knowledge, understand its application (through practice), and get refreshed and clarified in the next chapter.

 Focus on Kubernetes